aharonium/opensiddur.org/posts/HTML/parashat-huqat-color-coded-according-to-its-narrative-layers_(aharon.varady_2019-06-27).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="e"><sup>25</sup>&nbsp;Yisra'el took all these towns and Yisra'el settled in all the Amorite towns — in Ḥeshbon and in all her daughter-villages;</span> <span class="b"><sup>26</sup>&nbsp;for Ḥeshbon-it was the town of Siḥon king of the Emori.
+<span class="e"><sup>25</sup>&nbsp;Yisra'el took all these towns and Yisra'el settled in all the Emori towns — in Ḥeshbon and in all her daughter-villages;</span> <span class="b"><sup>26</sup>&nbsp;for Ḥeshbon-it was the town of Siḥon king of the Emori.
 He had made-war on a former king of Moav and had taken all his land from his hand, as far as the Arnon. <sup>27</sup>&nbsp;Therefore the parable-makers say: Come to Ḥeshbon! be built up, be established, Siḥon's town! <sup>28</sup>&nbsp;For fire went forth from Ḥeshbon, Flame from the city of Siḥon; devouring Ar of Moav, the inhabitants of the heights of Arnon. <sup>29</sup>&nbsp;Woe to you, Moav!
 You have perished, people of Kemosh!
 His sons (become) fugitives, His daughters, captives of the king of the Emori, Siḥon. <sup>30</sup>&nbsp;We shot them, Ḥeshbon perished as far as Divon, we desolated (them) as far as Nofaḥ, fire as far as Medeva!</span>
 </div></td></tr>